erikj/presentations/gitgithubncareol/slides/intro.md

 - *IRCBot* Bot-provided IRC utilities (Ruby, Cinch)

 !NOTE
-Most applications after Catalog Models all depend on it
+Most applications after Catalog Models all depend on it.
+We're currently using: Ruby 1.9.3, Rails 3.2 and Bootstrap 2.3

 <!-- TODO: screenshots of CatalogUi and CatalogMaps -->